yiisoft/yii2/docs/guide/rest-quick-start.md

 * Rate limiting;

-Let's use a quick example to show how to build a set of RESTful APIs using Yii.
+In the following, we use an example to illustrate how you can build a set of RESTful APIs with some minimal coding effort.

 Assume you want to expose the user data via RESTful APIs.
 The user data are stored in the user DB table, and you have already created the [[yii\db\ActiveRecord|ActiveRecord]] class `app\models\User` to access the user data.